Ethiopia travel guide

 Only private hospitals in Addis Ababa offer a reasonable standard of basic care for minor health problems.
 Dentistry is especially scarce.
 Ambulance services are also limited.
 Outside the capital, medical facilities are extremely poor.
 Carry a comprehensive medical pack when travelling out of Addis Ababa.

-FCDO has a list of English-speaking doctors in Ethiopia.
+FCDO has a list of medical providers in Ethiopia where some staff will speak English.

 COVID-19 healthcare in Ethiopia